Gas price. Pexels Images.

 Definitions And Overview

 O2.
-Why does Costco sell gasoline?
+Why is Costco selling gasoline?

 Gas Stations Numbers

 A1.
-Number Of Gas Stations Worlwide
+Number of Gas Stations Worldwide and YoY Growth

 Percentage Of Gasoline Revenue

 A2.
-Gasoline Sales As A Percentage Of Total Net Sales
+Gasoline Sales as a Percentage of Total Net Sales

 Gasoline Revenue

-A5.
-Gasoline Revenue Growth
+A3.
+Gasoline Sales Revenue and YoY Growth

-S2.
+S1.
 References and Credits

-S3.
+S2.
 Disclosure

 Definitions